top of page

 Plus: Additional time for car travel (in both directions, as estimated by Google Maps as average for the relevant time of day)

-Plus: Additional time: 30 minutes for setting up and taking down my massage table & other equipment both at my practice and in your home.
+Plus: 30 minutes additional time for setting up and taking down the massage table & other equipment both at my practice and in your home.

 Plus: Any applicable parking charges (unless you provide off-road parking spot or Visitor's parking permit for the duration of the visit).